claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 #### Soja Productivity:
 Scatterplot highlights a general growing trend for the productivity of soja over the years.

-### 5. Interesting Trends

 ### 6. Conclusion

 #### 1. Summarize Key Findings:

 After a comprehensive exploration of the agroclimatology dataset for Paraná, Brazil, the dashboard has provided valuable insights into the spatial and temporal dynamics of key variables.
-The analysis revealed notable trends in temperature and precipitation, with distinct seasonal patterns observed over the years.
-Geospatial visualizations highlighted clusters of high and low productivity regions, suggesting potential correlations with specific climatic conditions.
-While these findings contribute to our understanding of the agroclimatic factors influencing soja production, it's essential to acknowledge the limitations in data granularity and potential biases.
-Moving forward, further investigations into specific climatic events and their impact on productivity could enhance our predictive capabilities.
-The insights derived from this dashboard have significant implications for agricultural decision-making, providing a foundation for informed strategies in soja production in the region.
+The stronger finded dependece for soja production is time.
+It's evidet from scatterplot a linear dependance between these two variables and the fact that for the majority of the municipals there is a growing trend.
+This is the unique strong relation highlighted by data, and it's the only one that we can use to estimate the produtivity for next years.
+Finding relation with the other variables it's harder.
+Lineplot give information about the effective presence of the season, which wasn't obvious at that latitude.
+It also highlight the independence between the local productivity and the mean value of parameter in the region, even if the region is not that big.
+Also the presence of the sea in the east is significant only for some variables (Wetness of Soil at soja plants' and Surface Preassure).
+From this conclusion it's possible to assume that there are other factors that are not in the dataset (like the increasing of coltivated field area or introduction of new agricultural techniques) that are responsable for the increasing of the productivity over years.

 #### 2. Future Directions:

 Further analysis on this dataset can be computed to find a stronger relation between the variables and the soja_production.
-It could take more results using a multivariable approach to the problem.
-Investigating considering more than one measured variable can lead to more interesting results.
+It can be good implementing plots that shows dependance between the measured variables.
+More detailed studies for singolar municipal can lead to better estimation to relation between parameter.
+Another interesting step can be dynamically observing, with an automatic sweep along days, the Map.
+Looking for additional data of different types can give better results.

 ***********************************************************************************************************************